wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-plan-upgrade/includes/prepare-network.md

 Optimizing the network path to Microsoft’s global network will improve performance and ultimately provide the best experience for users.
 To get an optimal experience using real-time media within Microsoft Teams, you must meet the networking requirements for Office 365.

 Client to Microsoft Edge and Customer Edge to Microsoft Edge are the two defining network segments.
 Use the Network Assessment Tool to test both network segments.
 This tool can be deployed on both the client PC directly and on a PC connected to the Customer Network Edge.

 ### VPN

-VPNs provide a valuable service to many organizations.
-Unfortunately, they’re typically not designed or configured to support real-time media.
+VPNs are typically not designed or configured to support real-time media.
 We recommend you provide an alternate path that bypasses the VPN for Teams traffic.
 This is commonly known as split-tunnel VPN.
 Split tunneling means that traffic for Office 365 won’t traverse the VPN but will go directly to Office 365.
 This change will have a positive impact on quality, but also provides the secondary benefit of reducing load from the VPN devices and the organization’s network.

 To implement a split-tunnel, consult with your VPN vendor for the configuration details.